StaceyyBee/TyreDamage/README.md

 	--"custom":				Edit cfg.custom below to add custom functions.

 Custom:						--An easy way for users to add their own events without having to edit the base script.
 						--Remove the --[[ & --]] from the custom lines to use custom functions.
-If you are adding more than one dont forget to put a..							--..comma between the functions after the }.
+If you are adding more than one dont forget to 							put a comma between the functions after the }.
 Custom functiions will be chosen at random if there is more than one.

 Timer:						--Add a timer before vehicle stops. (multiplied by 100, timer will increase 1 per frame until it reaches value) (nil or 0+)
 Breakable Engine:				--Set engine health to 0.0 once tyres have popped. (will start to decrease if you crash)